moreiraept/gdrive_bot/README.md

 - **TELEGRAM_API**: This is to authenticate to your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org DO NOT put this in quotes.
 - **TELEGRAM_HASH**: This is to authenticate to your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org
 - **OWNER_ID**: The Telegram user ID (not username) of the Owner of the bot
 - **DATABASE_URL**: Your Database URL.
+See
+1. Using ElephantSQL

+Go to https://elephantsql.com/ and create account (skip this if you already have ElephantSQL account) Hit Create New Instance
+Follow the further instructions in the screen
+Hit Select Region
+Hit Review
+Hit Create instance
+Select your database name
+Copy your database url, and fill to DATABASE_URL in config

-See [Generate Database](https://github.com/breakdowns/slam-mirrorbot/tree/master#generate-database) to generate database. (**NOTE**: If you deploying on Heroku using Heroku button, no need to generate database manually, because it will automatic generate database when first deploying)
+(**NOTE**: If you deploying on Heroku using Heroku button, no need to generate database manually, because it will automatic generate database when first deploying)
 - **GDRIVE_FOLDER_ID**: This is the folder ID of the Google Drive Folder to which you want to upload all the mirrors.
 - **DOWNLOAD_DIR**: The path to the local folder where the downloads should be downloaded to
 - **DOWNLOAD_STATUS_UPDATE_INTERVAL**: A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it `5` seconds at least)
 - **AUTO_DELETE_MESSAGE_DURATION**: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**Note**: Set to `-1` to never automatically delete messages)
-- **UPSTREAM_REPO**: Link for Bot Upstream Repo, if you want default update, fill ```https://github.com/breakdowns/slam-mirrorbot```.
+- **UPSTREAM_REPO**: Link for Bot Upstream Repo, if you want default update, fill ```https://github.com/moreiraept/gdrive_bot```.
 - **UPSTREAM_BRANCH**: Branch name for Bot Upstream Repo (Recommended using master branch)
 ### Optional Field
 - **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
 - **IS_TEAM_DRIVE**: Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.
 - **USE_SERVICE_ACCOUNTS**: (Leave empty if unsure) Whether to use Service Accounts or not.
-For this to work see [Using service accounts](https://github.com/breakdowns/slam-mirrorbot#generate-service-accounts-what-is-service-account) section below.
+Let us create only the Service Accounts that we need.
+Warning: abuse of this feature is not the aim of this project and we do NOT recommend that you make a lot of projects, just one project and 100 SAs allow you plenty of use, its also possible that over abuse might get your projects banned by Google.

+NOTE: 1 Service Account can copy around 750gb a day, 1 project can make 100 Service Accounts so that's 75tb a day, for most users this should easily suffice.

+python3 gen_sa_accounts.py --quick-setup 1 --new-only
+A folder named accounts will be created which will contain keys for the Service Accounts.

+Or you can create Service Accounts to current project, no need to create new one

+List your projects ids
+python3 gen_sa_accounts.py --list-projects
+Enable services automatically by this command python3 gen_sa_accounts.py --enable-services $PROJECTID Create Sevice Accounts to current project python3 gen_sa_accounts.py --create-sas $PROJECTID Download Sevice Accounts as accounts folder python3 gen_sa_accounts.py --download-keys $PROJECTID If you want to add Service Accounts to Google Group, follow these steps

+Mount accounts folder
+cd accounts
+Grab emails form all accounts to emails.txt file that would be created in accounts folder grep -oPh '"client_email": "\K[^"]+' *.json > emails.txt Unmount acounts folder cd -
+Then add emails from emails.txt to Google Group, after that add Google Group to your Shared Drive and promote it to manager.

+NOTE: If you have created SAs in past from this script, you can also just re download the keys by running:

+python3 gen_sa_accounts.py --download-keys project_id

 - **INDEX_URL**: Refer to https://github.com/ParveenBhadooOfficial/Google-Drive-Index The URL should not have any trailing '/'
 - **MEGA_API_KEY**: Mega.nz api key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - **MEGA_EMAIL_ID**: Your email id you used to sign up on mega.nz for using premium accounts (Leave th)